 Today, Galland lives in Stockton Springs with her 23-year-old cat.

 + Conference fees for both days

-+ The option for a one-on-one editor or agent meeting, such as “Ask (Almost) Anything” or “Quick Pitch.” (*Read more about these below)
++ One-on-one editor and agent meetings: “Ask (Almost) Anything” and “Quick Pitch.” (*Read more about these below)

 + A $500 cash honorarium

 + Winners are responsible for their own travel/lodging arrangements

 Scholarships are awarded based on a mix of a writing sample, demonstrated dedication to writing, and financial need.
 There is no application fee.
 The scholarship is valued at nearly $1,000.

 + The scholarship is open to all current female residents of Waldo or Knox counties who are 18 years old or older.

 + The next scholarship application will be open from February 1, 2018 to July 1, 2018

 + Notification of scholarship awards will be sent via email by early July.